-On April 1, 2015, U.S. pistachios were included in the list of products/origins subject to increased import controls.
-On July 25, 2019, U.S. peanuts were also included in this EU list.
-The mandatory testing levels for U.S. pistachios and peanuts are laid out in Commission Implementing Regulation (EU) 2019/1793.
-Member States must now test 10 percent of all incoming shipments for both products.
+On July 25, 2019, U.S. peanuts were included in the list of products/origins subject to increased import controls.
+The mandatory testing level for U.S. peanuts and derived products is laid out in Commission Implementing Regulation (EU) 2019/1793.
+Member States must now test 20 percent of all incoming peanut shipments.
 The regulation does not impose any requirements on U.S. exporters.
+Commission Implementing Regulation (EU) 2019/1793 also requires aflatoxin controls on 20 percent of consignments of pistachios and derived products originating in the United States but transshipped through Türkiye to the EU.
+The testing rates specified in Commission Implementing Regulation (EU) 2019/1793 are revised semiannually.